flowtsohg/mdx-m3-viewer/README.md

 The function expects an object describing a primitive geometry, which can be obtained via the different functions in `utils.mdlx.primitives`.

-An optional material can be given, which can control the render mode between polygns and lines, the color, texture, and such.
+An optional material can be given, which can control the render mode between polygons and lines, the color, texture, and such.

 For example:
 ```javascript